canada-ca/OS-Advisory_Conseil-SO/Meetings/Forward_Agenda.md

 * Creating the Open Source Business Case
   * What is the change vision that we are trying to enable- will help with adoption
 * Open Source Day
-* Prioritizing
-* Frequency
-  * Monthly
 * Guidelines for contribution
-* Licence workshop
 * Repositories
 * Speakers- Capital One
 * How do you use open source within a highly regulated organization?
+* Presentation & discussion: open & accessible digital workspace - a cross-sector oss project facilitated by GC-TBS
+* Presentation on BC DEVexchange

+# Completed
+* Licence workshop
 * Announce Working Groups:
   * Rules
   * Tools
   * People
 * Agile Procurement Presentation
 * Github Best Practices Presentation
-* Presentation & discussion: open & accessible digital workspace - a cross-sector oss project facilitated by GC-TBS
-* Presentation on BC DEVexchange